reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 To return the launch to the "Launches" section, navigate to the "Debug" section and select the "Move to All Launches" from the context menu.

-In order to move some launches to the "Debug" section simultaniously, perform the following steps:
+In order to move some launches to the "Debug" section simultaneously, perform the following steps:

 1. Navigate to the "Launches" page